CDM56/-arr-compose/README.md

 - Traefik/traefik.yml Let's encrypt e-mail
 - Last but not least, allow in firewall port `80` and `443` and forward it to your server.

+On top of that, you need to create a Docker virtual Network for all traefik dockers.
+To do that, run `docker network create traefik-public`.

 After that, if all is well configured, you can run `sudo docker-compose up -d` and all the apps in the stack is working and accessible from the web with the url you gave on your services.

+To check if all apps are running, you can run `docker compose ps -a` in the folder where you have the `docker-compose.yml`.

 # Quick-fix & Q&A